Reward Model Overoptimisation in Iterated RLHF: Experimental results

 Before investigating the differences between the design choices, we focus on the progression of reward model robustness across iterations more generally.
 In Figure~\ref{fig:sasn_iter}, we show how performing multiple iterations of RLHF, concatenating all preference data to train the reward model, and re-initialising the policy from $\pi^{sft}$ at each iteration decreases the gap between the gold reward function and the proxy.
 As iterations progress, the proxy reward model becomes more robust and increasingly aligned with the gold reward model on the distribution observed during policy optimisation.

-Furthermore, the KL-reward Pareto front advances with each iteration, although improvements diminish as the distance between proxy and gold reward curves shrinks in later iterations.
-Despite these diminishing returns, there remains scope to better align gold and proxy reward functions.
+Furthermore, the KL-reward Pareto front advances with each iteration, although improvements plateau as the distance between proxy and gold reward curves shrinks in later iterations.
+These performance plateaus appear to result from a combination of interacting factors rather than simple diminishing returns.
+First, the proxy reward model progressively converges toward the gold reward model on the distribution induced by policy optimisation, which limits the scope for further improvement.
+Second, policy entropy tends to decline across iterations, particularly when initialisation methods other than \emph{From SFT} are used.
+Third, data saturation may occur once additional preference data provides little novel information.
+However, there remains scope to better align gold and proxy reward functions.
 Comparing reward distributions across iterations further reveals that, after the policy closely approximates the output distribution in $\mathcal{D}_k$, the MMD increases again in the high-KL regime for all iterations, especially rapidly in the initial iteration (see Figure \ref{fig:sasn_iter}).
+We hypothesize that the non-monotonic relationship between MMD and KL reflects a dynamic interplay between alignment and exploitation during training.
+Early on, RL against the proxy RM improves alignment with held-out samples from initialisation, reducing MMD as the proxy’s predictions grow closer to the gold RM.
+Later, as the policy distribution shifts and begins exploiting proxy-specific quirks (increasing KL), outputs diverge from true human preferences, driving MMD back up.
 Additionally, the rate at which the proxy-gold reward gap closes varies considerably among methods (see Appendix~\ref{a:gap}), highlighting the importance of investigating design choices described in Section~\ref{s:iterated_rlhf}.\looseness=-1